-The authors are very greatful to the invaluable guidance from Professor Xin Chen at Shanghai Jiao Tong University as the doctoral supervisor, particularly for the crucial references and useful communications.
-Special acknowledgement is extended to Professor Long-jie Xie in Jiangsu Normal University, whose poineer works in multiscale stochastic systems and talkings have profoundly inspired the authors.
+The authors are very grateful to the invaluable guidance from Professor Xin Chen in Shanghai Jiao Tong University as the doctoral supervisor, particularly for the crucial references and useful communications.
+Special acknowledgement is extended to Professor Long-Jie Xie in Jiangsu Normal University, whose poineer works in multiscale stochastic systems and talkings have profoundly inspired the authors.